White asparagus: peel, cook and prepare!

 - Then, I cut off 1-inch (2 to 3 cm) of the base, which is often a little hard.

 Tip: Don’t hesitate to peel twice if necessary, especially for thick asparagus.
-A badly peeled asparagus can really spoil the taste.

 How to Cook White Asparagus?